stafiprotocol/developer/docs/architecture/ethlsd.md

 # ETH LSD Stack

-ETH LSD Stack is the simple, scalable and open-source development stack that powers ETH LST providers.
-Developers can launch an ETH LST based on Listake ETH LSD Stack.
+StaFi ETH LSD Stack is the simple, scalable and open-source development stack that powers ETH LST providers.
+Developers can launch an ETH LST based on it.

 # Smart Contracts